mathmati/uppercut/README.md

 ## Transparency

-Built with AI assistance (Kimi Code); reviewed by a human.
+Built with AI assistance (Claude Code, Kimi Code & Google Gemini) by a human team.